Aranda de Duero: History

+Aranda developed in the middle ages on a small hill in between the course of the Arandilla, the Bañuelos creek and the Douro.
+Its origins are moot, and a settlement predating the 10th century cannot be substantiated.

+In the late 13th and early 14th centuries, Aranda grew because of the increasing commercial activity of the town, that became the seat of a weekly market and a fair.

 The Council of Aranda, an ecclesiastical synod, was held at Aranda de Duero in 1473 by Alfonso Carillo, Archbishop of Toledo, to overcome the ignorance and evil lives of ecclesiastics.
-Among the twenty-nine canons of the council is one which says that orders shall not be conferred on those who are ignorant of Latin.
-Several canons deal with clerical concubinage, simony, clandestine marriages, etc.
+(Note: Among the twenty-nine canons of the council is one which says that orders shall not be conferred on those who are ignorant of Latin.
+Several canons deal with clerical concubinage, simony, clandestine marriages, etc.)

 The town had at least two synagogues prior to the expulsion of the Jews in 1492.
-One was purchased by the local official Iñigo de Barahona, but the sale led to disputes involving the council and ecclesiastical authorities, prompting investigations ordered by the Crown of Castile in 1493.
-The fate of the second synagogue is uncertain, though it may have been transferred to the local church.
+(Note: One was purchased by the local official Iñigo de Barahona, but the sale led to disputes involving the council and ecclesiastical authorities, prompting investigations ordered by the Crown of Castile in 1493.
+The fate of the second synagogue is uncertain, though it may have been transferred to the local church.)

 Culture

-A dish called "Lechazo" is a local speciality.
-This is roast suckling lamb and is usually served with a basic salad and much "torta" bread for dipping in the meat juices.
+The roast suckling lamb known as Lechazo is a local speciality.
+It is usually served with a basic salad and much "torta" bread for dipping in the meat juices.